 You should also immediately contact PaperIndex about any suspected cases of fraud involving PaperIndex members so that we can review the status of the member's account.

 Following is a collection of links that members can visit for further information about safe trading on the Internet:

 |Internet Crime Complaints Center (IC3)||www.ic3.gov|

 |Anti-Phishing Working Group||www.antiphishing.org|

-At present, when a user reports a case of fraud to us, we block the suspect's company profile and their buying and selling leads and cancel their membership to eliminate the possibility of repeat offences.
+At present, when a user reports a case of fraud to us, we block the suspect's company profile, product listings, and RFQ and cancel their membership to eliminate the possibility of repeat offenses.
 We also maintain a blacklist of offenders to ensure that they do not gain admittance to PaperIndex at a later date.
 Please note that these steps are taken on the suspicion of fraud, before obtaining evidence.
 The PaperIndex User Agreement provides that PaperIndex can cancel suspected/offending member's membership privileges at its own discretion.

 PaperIndex does not and cannot act as a mediator in disputes between buyers and sellers regarding cases of fraud.
 By its very nature, international fraud is extremely difficult to prosecute effectively and resolve satisfactorily.
 All PaperIndex members are advised to be vigilant at all times.